anomalousmaterials/vbox-inventory/README.md

 What it does
 ------------
-Lets you run Ansible against virtual machines running in VirtualBox without having to check addresses and manually maintain the Ansible hosts file.
+Lets you run Ansible against virtual machines without having to check addresses or maintain the Ansible hosts file.

 How it works
 ------------